Angelina Anderson

 Angelina Dora Anderson (born March 22, 2001) is an American professional soccer player who plays as a goalkeeper for Angel City FC of the National Women's Soccer League (NWSL).
+She played college soccer for the California Golden Bears, earning second-team All-American honors as a freshman in 2019.
+She was drafted by Angel City in the third round of the 2023 NWSL Draft.

 Early life and college career

 Anderson was raised in Danville, California, where she attended Carondelet High School and played club soccer for Mustang ECNL.

 California Golden Bears

 Anderson attended the University of California, Berkeley, where she made 72 appearances and recorded 242 saves.
-Her freshman year, she was named Pac-12 Conference Goalkeeper of the Year and Freshman of the Year.
+Her freshman year, she was named Pac-12 Goalkeeper of the Year, Freshman of the Year, and second-team All-American.
 She was named team captain her sophomore year, a position she retained for the rest of her college career.
 Her senior year, she played all 21 games and recorded a .88 goals against average.
 She also received the Freshman of the Year award from TopDrawerSoccer.com.